YvosOnTheHub/LabNetApp/Kubernetes_v4/Addendum/Addenda13/README.md

 ```

 Docker compose will start 2 containers, one for the MySQL Database used by Gitea, one for the frontend.
-To connect to Gitea, you will need to use the following address: http://gitea.demo.netapp.com:3000, after having updated the Domain (Alias: 192.168.0.64 = 'gitea').
+To connect to Gitea, you will need to use the following address: http://192.168.0.64:3000.
-If you prefer to use the host IP address instead of the FQDN, remove the 3 _GITEA__server_ lines from the docker-compote.yml file & uncomment the ones related to the IP address.
-Note that this whole page is described to work with the FQDN.
+If you prefer to use a FQDN (http://gitea.demo.netapp.com:3000) instead of the IP, remove the 3 _GITEA__server_ lines from the docker-compote.yml file & uncomment the ones related to the FQDN, after having updated the Domain (Alias: 192.168.0.64 = 'gitea').
+Note that this whole page is described to work with the IP address.

 ```bash
 $ docker-compose up -d